ImanRHT/QECO/README.md

 - L. Yang, H. Zhang, X. Li, H. Ji, and V. C. Leung, “[A distributed computation offloading strategy in small-cell networks integrated with mobile edge computing](https://ieeexplore.ieee.org/document/8519737)”, IEEE/ACM Transactions on Networking, Dec 2018.

 ## Contributing

-We’re excited to have you contribute to QECO!
-Whether you have ideas for improvements, have identified a bug, or want to add new features, your input is welcome.

-### How to Contribute

-1. **Report Issues**
-   - Found a bug?
-Have a feature request?
-Open a [GitHub issue](https://github.com/ImanRht/QOCO/issues) and let us know!

-2. **Submit Code Contributions**
-   - Follow these steps to submit a pull request:
+If you have an idea for an enhancement or have found a bug, you can raise a GitHub issue [here](https://github.com/ImanRht/QOCO/issues).
+Pull requests are also welcome, you can follow these steps to contribute:

 - **Fork the repository**
+       Start by forking the repository to your GitHub account.

-     - **Create a new branch** for your changes:
+- **Create a new branch**
+       Create a branch for your feature or fix.
+Use a descriptive branch name:

        ```bash
        git checkout -b feature/my-new-feature
        ```
  - **Make your changes** and write a clear commit message:
        ```bash
        git commit -am "Add [description of your feature or fix]"
        ```
  - **Push your branch** to your fork:
        ```bash
        git push origin feature/my-new-feature
        ```
  - **Open a Pull Request**
        - Go to the original repository and create a pull request.
 Provide a description of your changes and the rationale behind them.